 DefinitionThis section has been translated automatically.

-A single allele is inherited from one parent.
+A single allele is inherited from one parent at a time.
 If the alleles differ in one locus, the organism is heterozygous.
-The dominant genetic trait prevails.
-If the alleles do not differ in one locus, the organism is homozygous.
+The dominant hereditary trait prevails.
+If the alleles in a locus do not differ, the organism is homozygous.